William P. Leahy

-William P. Leahy (born 1948) is an American Jesuit academic who served as the 25th president of Boston College, a post he had held since 1996, making him the longest serving president in the school's history.
+William Patrick Leahy (born 1948) is an American Jesuit academic who was the 25th president of Boston College from 1996 to 2026.
+He was the longest serving president in the school's history.

 Career

 He joined the Society of Jesus in 1967, and is a member of the Jesuits' Midwest Province.
 Leahy earned a bachelor's degree in philosophy and a master's degree in United States history at Saint Louis University in 1972 and 1975, respectively.
 He then began studies at the Jesuit School of Theology at Berkeley in Berkeley, California, where he earned degrees in theology (1978) and historical theology (1980).
 He was ordained a priest in 1978.
 He received a doctoral degree in U.S. history from Stanford University in 1986.

 Leahy was a teacher at Campion High School in Wisconsin from 1973 to 1975.
 He served as a teaching assistant at Stanford in 1981 before joining the Marquette University faculty as an instructor of history in 1985.
 He became an associate professor with tenure in 1991, and in that same year became Marquette's executive vice president.

 Leahy's memberships include the American Catholic Historical Association, the American Historical Association, the History of Education Society, and the Organization of American Historians.